Champions of the Future: 2020: Debut during COVID-19 pandemic

+2021–2023: Introduction of Euro Series and Academy Program

 World Champion Freddie Slater (pictured in 2025) claimed the OK-J title in 2021.

 The 2021 season was contested in OK and OK-J across three rounds at Genk, Zuera, and Campillos.
 The latter round replaced the Franciacorta and Castelletto rounds—which were cancelled due to logistical challenges—and provided support for the upcoming World Championship.
 Rafael Câmara and reigning World Champion Freddie Slater claimed the championships in OK and OK-J, respectively.
 Prior to the 2022 season, the one-off Champions of the Future Winter Series was held at Franciacorta in: OK, won by Tomass Štolcermanis; OK-J, won by Maciej Gładysz; and KZ2, won by Simo Puhakka.
 The regular season was re-branded as the Champions of the Future Euro Series—held over four rounds timetabled by factory-backed teams at Portimão, Zuera, Kristianstad, and Franciacorta—and won by British drivers Joe Turney (OK) and Nathan Tye (OK-J).

 Alex Powell (pictured in 2024) won the OK Euro Series in 2023.

 In 2023, COTF founded the Champions of the Future Academy Program (COTFA) in collaboration with F1 Academy, a single-round event at Al Forsan—the series' first expansion beyond continental Europe—in the recently established low-cost OK-National (OK-N) and OKN-Junior (OKN-J) classes, as well as 60 Mini.
 F1 Academy sponsored the entries of three female drivers in each class, which Fred Smith of Road & Track opined "could completely alter the access women have to Formula One" within a decade.
 Austin Gale (OK-N), James Anagnostiadis (OKN-J), and Dan Allemann (60 Mini) were the inaugural winners.
 The five-round Euro Series was held at Valencia, Třinec, Rødby, Cremona, and Franciacorta—each preceding rounds of the European and World Championships and won by Alex Powell in OK and Lewis Wherrell in OK-J. The Třinec round marked the first appearance of CIK-FIA competition in the Czech Republic since the 1990s.
 TKART described the series that year as "a must" for the leading international drivers and teams.